zokradonh/kopano-docker/examples/meet/README.md

 ## Instructions

 1. run `setup.sh`
-2. check `.env` for any required customisation (port 443 already in use?)
+2. check `.env` for any required customization (port 443 already in use?)
 3. run `docker-compose up` to start
 4. navigate to https://your-domain to login to Kopano Meet